Floorp-Projects/Floorp/testing/webdriver/README.md

 tools-marionette@lists.mozilla.org ([subscribe], [archive]).

-There is also an IRC channel to talk about using and developing webdriver in #ateam on irc.mozilla.org.
+There is also an IRC channel to talk about using and developing webdriver in #interop on irc.mozilla.org.

 [subscribe]: https://lists.mozilla.org/listinfo/tools-marionette
 [archive]: https://lists.mozilla.org/pipermail/tools-marionette/